 Multimedia Lead-Gen

 An attractive PDF lead magnet isn’t very hard to create these days, and it can be very effective.
 But when you’re ready to branch out, consider whether one of these other info formats could catch your audience’s eye.
 6. The how-to webinar: According to a survey from Google, searches for “how to” content on YouTube have been growing by 70% year over year.
 That means huge numbers of people find video to be an ideal teacher of practical skills.
 If you have any DIY skills to teach that complement your business, capitalize on this by advertising a how-to webinar.
 7. The Q&A webinar: If you have specialized knowledge people want, let them opt in to ask you for it.
-The Q&A webinar is one of the easiest types of webinars to prepare for, and one of the most rewarding for attendees.
+The Q&A webinar is one of the easiest to prepare for, and one of the most rewarding for attendees.
 8. Streaming to success, part 1: Host a Periscope or Meerkat stream and give out a short link to your landing page URL—or your LeadDigit opt-in number—on air so viewers can download a relevant resource.

 9. Streaming to success, part 2: Cohost a webinar or Blab multi-presenter streaming session with someone else in your industry or whose skill sets complement yours; you and your partner each get exposure (and new leads) from each other’s audiences.
 10. Podcasting plus: Many podcast listeners tune in from their smartphones on the go.
 Take advantage by encouraging listeners to text your LeadDigit to download something related to the podcast episode’s topic during your intro and outro.
 (This works whether you’re a podcast host or a guest on someone else’s show.)
 11. The demo: Encourage site visitors to opt in to get a video demo of how to use your product.
 If you have an especially complex product, you could even invite people to sign up for a demo webinar.
 12. YouTube lead-gen: Post a how-to video on YouTube on a frequently searched topic.
 Then, use YouTube’s in-video link options to direct viewers to a landing page where they can watch a longer tutorial or the next installments in a how-to series upon opt-in.